MaterializeInc/materialize/doc/developer/design/20240919_dataflow_expiration.md

 dataflow_until := dataflow_until.meet(dataflow_expiration)
 ```

-Note that we only consider dataflows representing materialized views, indexes,
+Note that only dataflows representing materialized views, indexes,
-and subscribes.
+and subscribes are considered.
 These are long-running dataflows that maintain state during
 their lifetime.
 Other dataflows such as peeks are transient and do not need to
 explicitly drop retraction diffs.

-More concretely, we make the following changes:
+More concretely, this feature involves the following changes:

 * Introduce a new dyncfg `compute_replica_expiration_offset`.
 * If the offset is configured with a non-zero value, compute
   `replica_expiration = now() + offset`.
-This value specifies the maximum
+This value indicates the maximum
   time for which the replica is expected to be running.
-Consequently, diffs
-  associated with timestamps beyond this limit do not have to be stored and can
+  * For running replicas, the `compute_replica_expiration_offset` can only be
-  be dropped.
+    updated to a value lower than the one currently set.
 * When building a dataflow, compute `dataflow_expiration` as per the logic
   described above.
 If non-empty, the `dataflow_expiration` is added to the
   dataflow `until` that ensures that any diff beyond this limit is dropped in